roca-tax/roca-tax-website/content/contact/_index.md

 ## Book an Appointment

-Please click [calendar](https://calendly.com/maria-roca-58oa/30min) to schedule a remote session with one of our accountants.
+Please click [the calendar](https://calendly.com/maria-roca-58oa/30min) to schedule a remote session with one of our accountants.
 **Your first 45-minutes are a free consultation!**

 [![Calendar Icon](https://img.icons8.com/ios-filled/50/000044/calendar--v1.png)](https://calendly.com/maria-roca-58oa/30min)